microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/beta/docs/Invoke-MgBetaBulkUserCloudPcResize.md

 ## SYNOPSIS
 Perform a bulk resize action to resize a group of cloudPCs that have successfully passed validation.
-If any devices cannot be resized, those devices will indicate 'resize failed'.
+If any devices can't be resized, those devices indicate 'resize failed'.
-The remaining devices will be provisioned for the resize process.
+The remaining devices are provisioned for the resize process.
+This API is available in the following national cloud deployments.

 ## SYNTAX